-

 For like the crackling of thorns under the pot so is the laughter of the fool and this too is vanity

 Ecclesiastes is a masterclass in poetic and philosophical economy.
 In 7:6, a vivid simile becomes a vehicle for both critique and epiphany.
-The verse compares the laughter of a fool to the sound of burning thorns beneath a pot—noisy, brief, and ultimately empty.… Learn Hebrew
+The verse compares the laughter of a fool to the sound of burning thorns beneath a pot—noisy, brief, and ultimately empty.
+Yet the linguistic power of this verse lies in how it structures that comparison: through the syntax of simile and the poetics of futility.… Learn Hebrew

 Posted in Grammar